Idkfawin32/cs9236/README.md

 ## Usage

 To use the CS9236 library, you'll need to create an instance of the `CS9236` class and initialize it with the appropriate parameters.
-Here's a basic example of how to get started:

-#include <CS9236.h>

-// Define your CS9236 communication parameters
-uint8_t rsPin = 10;  // Replace with the actual pin number
-Stream *communicationStream = &Serial1;  // Replace with your communication stream

-// Create an instance of the CS9236 class
-CS9236 cs9236(rsPin, communicationStream);

-void setup() {
-  // Initialize the CS9236 device
-  cs9236.Init();

-  // Send MIDI messages and commands cs9236.NoteOn(0, 60, 100); // Example: Turn on note 60 on channel 0 with velocity 100
-}

-void loop() {
-  // Your main loop code here
-}

-Be sure to replace the `rsPin` and `communicationStream` variables with the actual pin number and communication stream you are using.
+I've included an example project to help demonstrate this.

 ## API Reference